Victor Emilio Ramírez: Ramírez vs. Lebedev

 Following the draw against McKenzie, Ramírez quickly began pursuing a unification match against WBA champion Denis Lebedev.
 It was announced the fight would take place on April 20, 2016, in Moscow.
 The fight was later rescheduled for May 21 and supposed to be a co-feature with WBC heavyweight title fight between Deontay Wilder and Alexander Povetkin, until it was cancelled when Povetkin tested positive for drugs.
 Ramírez was no match for Lebedev in losing in just two rounds.
 Lebedev put Ramírez down in the 2nd round after a fairly even first round.
 Lebedev finished Ramírez off with a flurry of shots that had him turning his back to Lebedev at one point before it was halted.
 The fight was stopped at 1:57 of the round by referee Steve Smoger.

 Temporary retirement

 On December 27, 2016, Ramírez announced his retirement from boxing.
 Citing that he no longer had motivation, "I do not want to come back to the ring to fight.
 I got tired of training and having to lose weight.
 No more."

 Heavyweight

-Ramírez fought at the China show in Beijing, China on December 18, 2018 against undefeated Chinese heavyweight contender Zhang Junlong (17-0, 17 KOs).
+Ramírez fought at the China show in Beijing, China on December 18, 2017 against undefeated Chinese heavyweight contender Zhang Junlong (17-0, 17 KOs).
 Junlong's WBA Oceania title was at stake.
 Zhang put Ramírez down twice with vicious body shots.
 He was badly hurt and never get up.
 Referee Ferlin Marsh stopped the one-sided fight at 1:36 in the opening round.
 This was the sixth WBA Oceania heavyweight title defence for Zhang, who knocked out all the challengers in one or two rounds.
+This fight has since been removed from Boxing record database website BoxRec.
+It is unclear if this was an exhibition fightt or if the bout even took place.